 What do we know about the connection between walking and thinking?

 Today, we know quite a lot.

-In the old days, like in Greece with the great philosophers two thousand, two and a half thousand years ago, they walked all the time.
+In the old days, like in Greece with the great philosophers 2,000, two-and-a-half thousand years ago, they walked all the time.

-Today quite a few American universities that have been doing research on this, how walking influences creativity.
-And it's kind of confirmed what Socrates experienced.
-That as soon as you start walking, you don't need to walk for more than 15 minutes, your creativity will increase by something like 60 percent.
+Today quite a few American universities that have been doing research on how walking influences creativity.
+And it's kind of confirmed what Socrates experienced — that as soon as you start walking, you don't need to walk for more than 15 minutes [before] your creativity will increase by something like 60 per cent.

 You tried to walk across Boston.
 What happened there?

 I had a few hours extra and I tried to walk from a hotel in downtown Boston to the airport.
 That was quite complicated, actually.
 I followed Google on my phone, which I think, you know, quite often it's a mistake because you will never lose your way; you will always be punctual.
 You always follow the best route, which I think is a mistake.

 But on this occasion, I followed Google Maps.
 It took me straight into the river in Boston.
 And I couldn't cross the river.
 So I had to actually give up.

 I managed to walk to the North Pole, but I didn't manage to walk to the airport from Boston.